acentswap/docs2-wiki/aptos-deployment.md

    * We have a lovely chat (where we can share data, user stats, and macro, like the rest of CT) and your team decides to start the process – let’s go!
    * Apply via this form [**here**](https://docs.google.com/forms/d/e/1FAIpQLSf9gWv9L8U0PGYgl-ymeX1qgXncBSlJ1HV5gB6ZeW7e4ekV\_w/viewform).
 2. Due Diligence
-   * Using the information in the form, we would clarify some points (don’t worry, they’re not meaningless questions, but we take user safety seriously at PancakeSwap, and would also want to only introduce interesting projects to our community).
+   * Using the information in the form, we would clarify some points (don’t worry, they’re not meaningless questions, but we take user safety seriously at AcentSwap, and would also want to only introduce interesting projects to our community).
    * For our IFOs, compared to our Syrup Pools/Farms, there is a bit more back-and-forth: we are happy to share our knowledge of best practices with regard to tokenomics, product, Go-To-Market (GTM) Strategy, etc.
    * Team passes due diligence – congrats!
 3. Marketing Prep
    * We will ask for some design assets, some project info, and create both a lovely banner (Wombat Exchange Example Below) and a [medium post ](https://pancakeswap.finance/voting/proposal/bafkreieqv7mbzmumyftstt6l32x6okfzq4syrea7k5zbqgohhcekcvbduu?chainId=56)(we have linked a proposal link, but as we will not be launching our voting mechanism in the initial Aptos deployment, we will use Medium).
    * We will also start collating questions for the **AMA**
-   * **Please note that prior to launch, PancakeSwap or Project Teams should not communicate the news of the collaboration.**
+   * **Please note that prior to launch, AcentSwap or Project Teams should not communicate the news of the collaboration.**
-4. [AMA](https://twitter.com/PancakeSwap/status/1562648945721212929) (usually 1 day before IFO)
+4. [AMA](https://twitter.com/AcentSwap/status/1562648945721212929) (usually 1 day before IFO)
    * An interactive session with our community to clarify any questions and establish ✨vibes✨
 5. IFO Launch
    * We will launch the IFO, and through our team of community admins, we will monitor, collate, and communicate any feedback raised by the community.
    * We will also publish some socials on our [Twitter](https://twitter.com/pancakeswap/status/1564616363871678484) and Telegram
 6. Post-Launch
    * We would continue to stay in touch, and work together wherever possible!
-E.g. On post-IFO Wombat Partnership using PancakeSwap Bridge [here](https://twitter.com/PancakeSwap/status/1566694245213556737)
+E.g. On post-IFO Wombat Partnership using AcentSwap Bridge [here](https://twitter.com/AcentSwap/status/1566694245213556737)

 At every step of the process, the team is here to help – we understand that for founders and their teams, the IFO or TGE Launch is extremely critical, and we leave nothing to chance.